MarcG2/ProjectDiva-MegaMixPlus-SongInfoOverlay/README.md

 - When the game is launched, the configuration window by default is minimized to the system tray.
 Don't close the window!
 It effectively turns off the mod and requires a game restart.

 - Save Settings must be pressed for config changes to take effect.
+If changing the displayed text variables, the app must be restarted so that the database files are rescanned.
+It's best to configure it outside of the game using the test overlay button.
+Just run the .exe in the mod folder to bring up the menu.

 - Ctrl+1 manually spawns the overlay.
 Ctrl+2 spawns the secondary overlay config and takes a screenshot.
 The intended use case is providing the song name and mod on a screenshot.